Sign Up For Our Free Grammar E-Newsletter

 Yes, but as the NRA considers membership as insurance to protect one’s gun ownership, “insure” is the correct term.
 In this case the “insurance” they offer is political bargaining power and not a traditional monetary policy, but it is insurance none the less.

-As I responded on October 28, 2010, the second definition of “to make certain” is better to spell “ensure” rather than “insure.”
+• As Jane responded on October 28, 2010, the second definition of “to make certain” is better to spell “ensure” rather than “insure.”

 I am a medical transcriptionist and this was an excellent explanation.
 Thank you.
 I have the Blue Book.